oviney/conversational-rag-app/README.md

     - name: Build Docker image
       run: docker build -t rag-app .
 ```

+## **Business Requirements Document (BRD)**

+For detailed business requirements, including project goals, stakeholders, functional and non-functional requirements, and success metrics, see the [Business Requirements Document (BRD)](./docs/brd.md).

+### **Executive Summary**
+The Conversational RAG Application aims to integrate GenAI into the SDLC to automate and enhance workflows.
+By enabling document processing, semantic retrieval, and AI-driven response generation, this project empowers business analysts, developers, testers, and architects to:
+- Streamline document analysis and requirement generation.
+- Reduce manual overhead in testing and development.
+- Improve decision-making with AI-assisted insights.

+By combining modular architecture, scalable design, and modern DevSecOps practices, this project sets a foundation for scalable, real-world GenAI applications.

 ## **Use Cases in the SDLC**
 - **Business Analysts**: Process BRDs and extract features or user stories.